Jamie was appointed as our Director-General on 26 February 2016, a role in which he had been temporarily acting since August 2015.

 Assistant Director-General, Strategic ICT Division

 BBus (Comp), Grad Cert (Pub Sec Mgmnt), GAICD

-Dallas has significant senior ICT leadership experience across a range of roles and organisations and will ensure that CITEC, ICT Renewal and Strategic Sourcing and the Government Wireless Network Program deliver the agreed outcomes for government.
+Dallas has significant senior ICT leadership experience across a range of roles and organisations.
+It is with this demonstrated successful leadership he will ensure that CITEC ICT, CITEC Information Brokerage, ICT Strategic Sourcing, and ICT Strategic Projects including the 1 William Street Project and Government Wireless Network Program, deliver the agreed outcomes for government.

 Prior to his current role, Dallas was asked to take up the position of General Manager, CITEC and to transform CITEC into a more sustainable business, which he did through a range of cost reduction and efficiency measures.